EE2dev/item-explorer/README.md

 <h3>Format of the csv file</h3>
 <p>
 The attribute with the frequency has to be preceded with a "_"(underscore).
-The name after the underscore is displayed for the y axis.
+The name following the underscore is displayed for the y axis.
 </p>
 <p>
 <h5>Column features</h5>